vwxjs666/tonnel-wiki/en/marketplace/index.md

 # Tonnel Gift Marketplace

 Before anything, make sure you are using [@Tonnel_Network_Bot](https://t.me/Tonnel_Network_Bot).
-Add [@GiftRelayer](https://t.me/GiftRelayer) to your contacts and send it a single message so the bot can send you gifts in the future (we recommend giving it a custom name and profile to avoid mistakes when sending gifts).
+Add [@GiftRelayer](https://t.me/GiftRelayer) to your contacts and send it a single message so the bot can send you gifts in the future (we recommend giving it a custom name and profile to avoid mistakes when transfering gifts).

 ---